abditag2/onezero-f2f/README.md

 python app.py
 ```

+A demo of this app is running here: http://www.aliasfarsidictionary.com/

 ## License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to CC0 (http://creativecommons.org/publicdomain/zero/1.0/)